Michael-L-Miller/CoveRageAnalysis/README.md

 ## General Usage Instructions
 * Input: Two Excel files (preferably in .xlsx format) generated from Ion Torrent containing (1) coverage matrix and (2) sample metadata with at least total mapped reads (used for normalization).
+  - Excel files, located in the data directory ($DATADIR), must have filenames with:
+    1. matching prefix
+    2. "bcmatrix" to indicate matrix and "bc_summary" to indicate metadata.
+  - Reference data as tab-separated values filenamed RefValues.tsv within the script directory ($SCRIPTDIR)
+  - Base Knitr file (either .Rnw or .Rmd) within the script directory ($SCRIPTDIR)
 * Output: Directory containing data-tables (comma-separated values) and report with results (tex and PDF if latex is available, see below, else markdown).

 ## Dependencies
 * R (tested on R version 3.3.2 (2016-10-31) -- "Sincere Pumpkin Patch")